Lonitch/Lonitch.github.io/_posts/2020-05-18-Bravais-lattice-Bloch-theorem.md

 </p>
 <p style="text-align: center;">Figure 4.
 Circular 1D  lattice</p>

->The use of PBC here might sound weird here, but if we think of a real crystal lattice,the dimensions of crystal lattice are infinite comparing to atomic interval.
-The PBC then indicates a enormous hyperspherical lattice structure and is valid for the parts that are sufficiently far away from the crystal surface.
+>The use of PBC might sound weird here, but if we think of a real crystal lattice,the dimensions of crystal lattice are infinite comparing to atomic interval.
+The PBC then indicates an enormous hyperspherical lattice structure and is valid for the parts that are sufficiently far away from the crystal surface.

 Using the circular lattice in Fig. 4, we can translate the original wavefunction $\Psi$ by $N$ times to go back to the original wavefunction.
 That is: